 4. Practice Self-Care

-Last on our list, but certainly not least, is self-care.
+Last on our list of interview tips, but certainly not least, is self-care.
 You may ask, what does self-care have to do with a job interview?
 Well, to bring your best, you have to feel your best.
 When you take the time to fill yourself with positive energy, it makes it a whole lot easier to send positive energy out into the world.
 The following are a few ways to show yourself some good ole TLC, but keep in mind there are many things you can do for self-care, so do whatever is most beneficial for you.

 - Listen to your favorite song